seinan9/LSCDiscovery/README.md

 BERT requires word usages to generate contextualized word embeddings.
 Extracting usages for a large amount of words and creating contextualized word embeddings for them afterwards is computationally expensive.
 We recommend to use a sample of the vocabularies intersection.

-The following steps are executed to discover changing words in the intersection of the corpus vacabularies:
+The following steps are executed to discover changing words in the vocabulary intersection:
-1. filter out undesirable words from the vocabularies intersection (`modules/filter1.py`)
+1. filter out undesirable words from the vocabulary intersection (`modules/filter1.py`)
-2. sample words (`modules/sample.py`)
+2. sample words from filtered vocabulary intersection (`modules/sample.py`)
 3. extract usages for sampled words (`modules/extract_usages.py`)
-4. create contextualized word embeddings (`token-based/bert.py`)
+4. extract contextualized word embeddings (`token-based/bert.py`)
 5. measure differences (`measures/apd.py` or `measures/cos.py`)
 6. calculate threshold and label changing words (`measures/binary.py`)

 Note: Filter1 is applied before the sampling (2), to not waste computational power on undesirable words.

 Optional:

-1. filter on a usage-level (`modules/filter2.py`)
+7. filter on a usage-level (`modules/filter2.py`)

-2. store usages for predictions in format for DURel annotation system (`modules/make_format.py`)
+8. store usages for predictions in format for DURel annotation system (`modules/make_format.py`)

-A shell script is provided that automatically executes (1) to (3):
+A shell script is provided that automatically executes 1 to 3:

 	bash scripts/prepare_sample.sh <data_set_id> <sample_id> <sample_size> <max_usages> <language>